 Sailors, soldiers, explorers and travelers have carried some variation of cracker with them for centuries, as far back as you can imagine.
 The Newburyport version of this was called hard tack (among other things).

-As the humorist John Gould wrote, "everything has been on the skids since the common cracker declined."
+Then the barrels disappeared.
+And as the humorist John Gould wrote, "everything has been on the skids since the common cracker declined."

 The common cracker had a new lease on life given to it by Julia Child, who gave them her stamp of approval for use with chowder.
 She became rather famously obsessed with cracking the recipe, which she eventually did.

 You can order the Vermont Common Cracker from the Vermont Country Store.
 Click here.
-This story was updated in 2017.
+This story was updated in 2019.